 To earn a living, she often served patients from wealthy white families that lived along the East Coast.
 She was known for being patient and efficient, and for having an impeccable bedside manner.

 Becoming a Leader in the Community

 In the early days of nursing, the industry was just starting to organize, and Mary Eliza Mahoney wanted to be involved.
 In 1896, she joined the Nurses Associated Alumnae of the United States and Canada (NAAUSC), which eventually became the American Nurses Association (ANA).
 But, as one of the only black members, Mahoney felt the group wasn’t meeting the needs of the African American community.

 To make her voice heard, she helped found the National Association of Colored Graduate Nurses (NACGN).
 During the organization’s first convention, she gave the opening speech.
 The members voted for her to be chaplain, which came with a lifetime membership.

 As her practice matured, Mahone focused on caring for African Americans who were typically denied treatment.
 After several decades, Mahoney went on to become the director of the Howard Orphanage Asylum for black children in Long Island, NY.

 She retired after 40 years in the nursing industry, but she never gave up the fight for equality.
 With the passage of the 19th Amendment in August 1920, Mahoney was among the first women who registered to vote in Boston.

-Mahoney passed away at the age of 80 in 1926 after a bout with breast cancer, but her legacy still resonates today.
+Mahoney passed away at the age of 80 on January 4th, 1926 after a bout with breast cancer, but her legacy still resonates today.